Crushed granite and paved roads

 In 2005, the oak forest surrounding the meadow was infected by oak wilt disease, which killed off most of the oak trees.
 The Village of Whiting replanted the area with a diversity of disease-resistant tree species.
 A kiosk along the Green Circle interprets the story of oak wilt in the village, and an adjacent nature trail identifies the newly planted trees.

-The current dam in Whiting Park is the original location of an 1852 sawmill which created McDill Pond.
+The dam is the original location of an 1852 sawmill .
 Over the years, this area was used for a grist mill, graphite mill, and pulp mill, which was known locally as the “stink mill” for the bad odors emitted from a sulfate manufacturing process.
 In 1954, the Village of Whiting purchased the land and mills and created a public park.
-The Village of Whiting is named after George A. Whiting, a papermaking pioneer who built a paper mill on the Wisconsin River in 1891.